mehulagg/gitlab/doc/administration/implementation_patterns/index.md

 # Implementation patterns **(FREE SELF)**

-> Should this be the new landing page for https://docs.gitlab.com/ee/install/#install-gitlab-on-cloud-providers
+[comment]: # (Should this be the new landing page for https://docs.gitlab.com/ee/install/#install-gitlab-on-cloud-providers)

 GitLab Reference Architectures give qualified guidance on the recommended ways GitLab can be configured to meet the performance requirements of various workloads.
 Reference Architectures are purpose-designed to be as non-implementation specific as possible to apply to the most different types of implementations possible.
 This generally means they have a highly granular "machine" to "server role" specification and focus on system elements that impact performance.
 Reference Architectures can be adapted to the broadest number of supported implementations.